gpstar81/GPStar-proton-pack/ATTENUATOR.md

 In order to connect to the pack you will need to create a custom cable for the device.
 This will consist of running the 4-conductor jacketed wire through the braided wire loom, and terminating with the 4-pin connector at one end and passing through the strain relief at the other end.
 The bare wires can be soldered directly to the Nano or use a Nano terminal shield.

 Where the socket for this connection cable is mounted on the pack is up to you--this device is meant to integrate how you think it should.
-You will be able to use 2 existing JST-XH connections on the gpstar Pack PCB controller: 5V-OUT and TX1/RX1.
+You will be able to use 2 existing JST-XH connections on the GPStar Proton Pack PCB controller: 5V-OUT and TX1/RX1.
 Please refer to the wiring notes above for how to make this connections.
 Just remember that TX/RX from the Attenuator will go to RX/TX on the pack (read: the wires flip).

 ## Component Fitment